 Finally, in 2016, the extended course hosted its first racing event, when the CJ Super Series added it to its calendar - proving that the family disagreements had subsided considerably.
 The event proved a success, with a decent crowd turning out to watch the event, featuring touring cars and the local Cadillac-based stock car series.

 It may ultimately prove a false dawn for motorsport, however, as Samsung has announced plans to eventually transform the track into a testing facility for its autonomous vehicle programme, requiring modifications which would effectively spell the end of its life as a race circuit.
-With alternative facilities at Yeongam and Inje now firmly established, this is not the disaster it might once have been, though it seems a shame that the expensively upgraded course will not see much of the action for which it had been designed.
+With alternative facilities at Yeongam and Inje now firmly established, this is not the disaster it might once have been, though it seemed a shame that the expensively upgraded course would not see much of the action for which it had been designed.

 Those plans were somewhat muddied however, when the circuit signed a naming rights deal with Daimler to brand the circuit as AMG Everland Speedway from May 2018 onwards.
 The circuit and its surroundings are not only being branded with high-profile AMG logos, but are also enhanced with a host of exclusive AMG locations, such as an AMG Lounge in the pit and paddock area.

 To date, racing is continuing, with the CJ Super Series including it on its calendar.